jeffreysorgen/golf-club-sensors/README.md

 # Solving for Power
 (Step Two)

-_Solving for power_ is a challenge to resolve during the [second physical stage](#physical-description) of development, when a second device is used and the first needs independent power.
+_Solving for power_ is a challenge to resolve during the [second physical stage](#physical-description) of development, when a second device is included, and the first needs independent power.

-The initial solution described here will work for testing, but utilizing a new, more practical battery solution is required to collect **real** swing data.
+The initial, current solution described here will work for testing.
+But utilizing a new, more practical battery solution is required to collect **real** swing data.

-**Future prototyping solution:**

-- Later can build an obviously better solution.
-- When 100% finished developing with my Arduino Nano 33 BLE Sense, I will be looking into using a different board for prototyping, and a battery solution will definitely be a part of the research.
-  - **The board needs to include (1) an IMU, (2) a microphone, (3) BLE, and (4) a solvable battery option**
-- Battery options:
+**Current development power solution:**

+- Connect **only** with BLE and be _physically detached_ from the computer.
+- Attach the Arduino Sense (USBmicro port) to a power source.
+- Use a lightweight phone recharger (with 2 USB out) to serve this purpose during development.
+- Rechargers will shut off after a short time with just a low power drain.
+- _Charging an _old phone_ at the same time will prevent this auto-shutoff._

+**Charging up a dead old phone, simultaneously powering Nano33BLE:**

+<img src="/images/Sm-batterypack.png" width="35%">

+**Battery options:**

 - I am looking for those **2-prong** "magnetic" battery chargers, what kind of battery is in that fit-watch, and where to get that rechargable battery. _(There is a small Lithium cell available, around 2-3mm.
 There is also needed a battery regulating circuit - but I don't remember what this is called - that's needed.
 There are three parts: The battery, the regulating circuit, and the connector.
 This connector is the "2-prong" connector I am referring to here.)_
 - **Qi coil** is a wireless charging device.
 - **CR1220** is a small, common coin-type battery
 - **LIR2032H** is a common 3.7 rechargable, but 20mm, so like a nickel size.
 - After researching and pinpointing what's needed, there will be a small lithium rechargable battery connected with wires to a "regulating circuit", with the wires attached to the desired connector, and the connector using USB on the other end. _(ASK RICH WHAT THE LITHIUM BATTERY NUMBER IS, OR GOOGLE IT, REALLY)_

-## Current development power solution

-- **Connect with only BLE and be _physically detached_ from the computer.**
-- Attach the Arduino Sense (USBmicro port) to a power source.
-- Use a lightweight **phone recharger** (with 2 USB out) to serve this purpose during development.
-- Rechargers will shut off after a short time with just a low power drain.
-- **Charging an _old phone_ at the same time will prevent this auto-shutoff**

-**Charging up a dead old phone, simultaneously powering Nano33BLE:**

-<img src="/images/Sm-batterypack.png" width="35%">

 **Alternative development solution**